alexandrosraikos/policyms/README.md

 `[policycloud-marketplace-registration]`

-## Views
+### Show available Description Objects

 To view multiple Description Objects, add the following shortcode:

 `[policycloud-marketplace-read-single]`

-To view single Description Objects, add the following shortcode:
+To view single Description Objects (for authorized users), add the following shortcode:

 `[policycloud-marketplace-read-multiple]`

+### Upload Description Object

+To view the upload form for creating a Description Object for authorized users, add the following shortcode:

+`[policycloud-marketplace-create-object]`

+### PolicyCloud Marketplace account page

+To view the account page for an authorized user, add the following shortcode:

+`[policycloud-marketplace-account]`

 ## Other features